isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Look for "messy code" such as complex pointer manipulation and casting outside the implementation of abstractions.
+* Look for “messy code” such as complex pointer manipulation and casting outside the implementation of abstractions.

 ### <a name="Rp-tools"></a>P.12: Use supporting tools as appropriate

 ##### Reason

-There are many things that are done better "by machine".
+There are many things that are done better “by machine”.
-Computers don't tire or get bored by repetitive tasks.
+Computers don’t tire or get bored by repetitive tasks.
 We typically have better things to do than repeatedly do routine tasks.

 ##### Example